Blepharoplasty Eyelid Surgery

 FAT, SKIN, AND MUSCLE

 We are frequently asked by physicians and informed patients alike whether or not we remove or transpose/reposition the fat, make skin incisions, remove skin, and remove some of the Orbicularis eyelid muscle that helps the eyelids to close.
 The answer, of course, depends upon each individual eyelid and what we are trying to accomplish.
 We have some general rules we follow, but even these are often broken when necessary.
 In short, careful consideration of all these options must be part of the final surgical plan.

 Perhaps the single most devastating feature neglected or misjudged by many plastic surgeons in their preoperative blepharoplasty assessment is the quality of the skin.
-Fine wrinkles in the skin from allergy, sun exposure, smoking, chronic poor hydration, and certain disease conditions reflects damaged skin, not excess skin.
-Pulling the eyelid skin so tight during surgery that these lines completely vanish will invariably lead to incomplete eyelid closure, exposure of the eye, and serious, painful, vision threatening dry eye.
+Fine wrinkles in the skin from allergy, sun exposure, smoking, chronic poor hydration, and certain disease conditions reflect damaged skin, not excess skin.
+Pulling the eyelid skin so tight during surgery that these lines completely vanish will invariably lead to incomplete eyelid closure, exposure of the eye, and serious, painful, vision-threatening dry eye.
 Ignoring the presence of severe sebaceous hyperplastic changes or Rosacea may lead to prolonged healing and even scarring.

-There are many disorders which may significantly affect the timing and degree of cosmetic eyelid surgery.
-Not only do these need to be recognized, but they may certainly require specific considerations and alterations in surgical plan.
+There are many disorders that may significantly affect the timing and degree of cosmetic eyelid surgery.
+Not only do these need to be recognized, but they may certainly require specific considerations and alterations in the surgical plan.
 Such conditions include Floppy Eyelid Syndrome (tightly correlated with sleep apnea), autoimmune thyroid eye disease, muscular dystrophies, neurologic disorders, rheumatoid arthritis, lupus, diabetes, psoriasis, and other autoimmune disorders.
 Interestingly, many of these conditions may be diagnosed just by looking at the eye.

 TEAR FILM AND GENERAL EYE HEALTH